ElliceNels/fourohfour/tests/penetration_test_report.md

 # Penetration Testing Report

 ## Executive Summary
 This report details the security assessment conducted on our file sharing application, covering both client and server-side components.

+## Key Findings
+Below is a list of all major vunerabilities discovered during penetration testing.

+**Name (Standardised)**
+- **Location:**
+- **Technique used to find:**
+- **Proof of Concept:**
+- **Likelihood of exploitation:**
+- **Potential Impact:**
+- **Risk Assessment :**
+- **Reccomendations:**

+## Engagement Summary
+Testing was performed from 31/05/25 to 01/06/25, once all major components of the project were completed, and to give the team time to remediate the vunerabilities discovered.
 The testing was performed with the assumption that neither client nor server can be fully trusted, implementing a zero-trust security model.

-## Scope
+Our testing methodology combined automated scanning tools with manual penetration testing to ensure comprehensive coverage of potential vulnerabilities, and applied OWASP and CVSS 3.1 standards to identify and catagorise vunerabilities.

+**Scope of Testing**
 - Server-side API endpoints
 - Client-side web application
 - Authentication mechanisms